benetis/benetis.me/content/posts/angular-advanced-crud.md

 ## Summary

-The thing you want you will find in code, here is just a quick write up on this task :)
+This is just a quick & rough write-up.
+You will probably find more use if you checkout code in Github.
+Good luck!